szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

     P(N, P, c, a, m): predator_population => c*a*N*P -   m*P ~ accumulate
 end
 ```
+\

-By default, `accumulate` variables begin at a value of 0.
-In our model, that would mean that the two populations will stay at 0 for eternity.
-To address this, we have to define initial values representing the starting number of population for the prey and predator.
+By default, `accumulate` variables initialize at a value of zero.
+In our current model, that would result in two populations remaining at zero indefinitely.
+To address this, we will define the initial values for the two `accumulate` variables using the `init` tag.
+We can specify a particular value, or we can also create and reference new parameters representing the two initial populations.
+We will go with the latter option as it allows us to flexibly change the initial populations with a configuration.

 ```@example Cropbox
 @system LotkaVolterra(Controller) begin